jamesdanielwhitford/replit.github.io/tutorials/43-build-a-robot-nft-p2.md

 ## Running contract functions

 We'll start by implementing some functions in `App` to get information from the contract.
 This first one, `getMyReplBotIds`, will return a list of ReplBots in the current user's wallet.
-Add the following code to the bottom of the definition of `App`.
+Add the following code within the definition of `App` at the bottom.

 ```javascript
     // view data in contract